Outsource Bookkeeping

 Use Code P when the employee is taking parental leave following the birth or adoption of a child.
 Available to either parent (the birth mother takes Code F first, then Code P for parental portion).

-The employee can choose between: - Standard Parental: Up to 40 weeks (one parent can take up to 35 weeks), at 55% of insurable earnings - Extended Parental: Up to 69 weeks (one parent can take up to 61 weeks), at 33% of insurable earnings
+The employee can choose between: - Standard Parental: Up to 35 weeks per claimant at 55% of insurable earnings (if two parents share, the combined maximum is 40 weeks) - Extended Parental: Up to 61 weeks per claimant at 33% of insurable earnings (if two parents share, the combined maximum is 69 weeks)

 Code Z — Compassionate Care / Family Caregiver